WE HAVE MOVED 1 BLOCK | 4707 California Ave. SW, Seattle, WA 98116

 Dave McCoy

 Raised in Eugene, Oregon, my stomping grounds were of legendary namesake; the Deschutes, McKenzie and North Umpqua Rivers among others.
 I quickly discovered the thrill of having a fish on but was always in awe of my surroundings.
-My early exposure to water in all forms led me away from fly fishing to pursue a career as a ski race coach but was always mindful of what fly fishing brought to my life and relentlessly pursue exceeding expectations.
+My early exposure to water in all forms led me away from fly fishing to pursue a career as a ski race coach but was always mindful of what fly fishing brought to my life.
+I have a habit of relentlessly pursuing the effort to exceed expectations and create a more inclusive narrative for this sport.

 Patagonia | T&T | Costa | S\A | Nautilus | AMFF | Indifly | FFI